Popular music in Sweden: 2010s: EDM stars and strong female acts

 Tove Lo's "Habits (Stay High)" became a sleeper hit: it entered international music charts in 2014, one year after its original release.

 2010 saw the rise of two major Swedish acts in electronic dance music (EDM).
 Swedish House Mafia, a supergroup collaboration between the Swedish DJs and producers Axwell, Steve Angello and Sebastian Ingrosso, released their first single "One", which was followed by a number of other hits including "Don't You Worry Child" which topped charts around the globe.
-Another DJ, Avicii got a smash-hit with "Seek Bromance", and was ranked as sixth on the Top 100 DJs list.
-His most popular song "Wake Me Up" reached 2.3 billion views on YouTube.
-Avicii, whose real name was Tim Bergling, released two successful albums, True and Stories, before his death in 2018.
+Another DJ, Avicii got smash-hits with "Seek Bromance" and "Levels" being ranked fifth and first on Tomorrowland Top 1000.
+He was also ranked as third on the Top 100 DJs list multiple years.
+His most popular song "Wake Me Up" reached 3 billion streams on Spotify and 2.5 billion views on YouTube in 2026.
+Avicii, whose real name was Tim Bergling, released three successful albums, True, Stories, and Avīci (01) before his death at 28 years old in April of 2018.

 The 2010s also saw successful releases from Agnes Carlsson and Robyn.
 Agnes, the winner of Sweden's Idol 2005, succeeded in Europe and especially the UK market in 2009/2010 with the single "Release Me", which entered the charts at number three and sold over 300,000 copies.
 It peaked at No. 6 on the Billboard Eurochart Hot 100 Singles.
 Carlsson was also signed to Universal Music/Interscope in the US, and started the promotion for the forthcoming album Dance Love Pop during the summer 2010.
 Robyn returned with her Body Talk series.

 In 2011 the Swedish indie-artist Lykke Li released her second album Wounded Rhymes, and continued her success from her earlier Youth Novels with singles like "Get Some" and "I Follow Rivers", which topped the charts in Belgium and Romania.

 Beginning in the 2000s, Veronica Maggio released several high-selling Swedish-language pop albums and continues to tour widely through Scandinavia.

 In 2012, Swedish Eurovision Song Contest 2012 winner Loreen charted at number one in several countries across Europe with her song "Euphoria", making her one of the most successful winners of the contest in recent years.

 In 2013, Swedish duo Icona Pop reached the top ten on the Billboard Hot 100 and number-one on the UK Singles Chart with their song "I Love It".
 The song was certified gold in the United Kingdom and 2× platinum in the United States, selling 400,000 and 2,025,000 copies, respectively.
 Icona Pop's Caroline Hjelt is close friends with singer/songwriter Tove Lo, who had her international breakthrough shortly afterwards.
 Tove Lo charted at number 3 on Billboard Hot 100 with her song "Habits (Stay High)" and the song was certified 5× Platinum in the United States.